 - Companies also should think through what their own culpability might be under SB8 and similarly designed future bills, which allow citizens to sue anyone who helps another person get an abortion.

-- Stark also urges business leaders to broadcast their opposition to SB8 and any other measures that try to restrict reproductive rights.
+- Stark also urges business leaders to broadcast their opposition to measures that try to restrict reproductive rights.
 “It’s about abortion, but it doesn’t need to be about abortion,” Stark says.
 “It’s about the workforce and economic impact of bills like these and what it opens the Pandora’s box for in the future.”

 - Companies that make political donations also “need to be mindful of women as the collateral damage,” Stark says.
 Many companies support certain politicians for reasons related to issues like taxes or regulatory policy.
 But “they do need to be mindful of the extreme priorities of these elected officials that ultimately undermine the business environment of the places they’re trying to operate,” Stark says.
 “We will continue to have more SB8s until companies turn off the spigot to sponsors of bills like these.”